noti0na1/dotty/docs/docs/reference/other-new-features/explicit-nulls.md

     Don't use `.nn` on mutable variables directly, because it may introduce an unknown type into the type of the variable.

+  - An `unsafeNulls` language feature

+    When imported, `T | Null` can be used as `T`, similar to regular Scala (without explicit nulls).

+    See UnsafeNulls section for more details.

 ## Unsoundness

 The new type system is unsound with respect to `null`.
 This means there are still instances where an expression has a non-nullable type like `String`, but its value is actually `null`.